 In the near future, drones and wearables may combine forces to save a person experiencing a heart attack.
 Last month, a letter published in Journal of the American Medical Association detailed drones able to delivering AEDs to rural areas of Sweden faster than ambulances.
 Meanwhile, computer scientists from Stanford have shown promise in fulfilling the other piece of this solution.

-In research published yesterday on arXiv and detailed in the video above, researchers from the Stanford Machine Learning Group, led by Andrew Ng, PhD, an adjunct professor of computer science, described their artificially intelligent algorithm that is able to outperform cardiologists in arrhythmia detection.
+In research published yesterday on arXiv and detailed in the video below, researchers from the Stanford Machine Learning Group, led by Andrew Ng, PhD, an adjunct professor of computer science, described their artificially intelligent algorithm that is able to outperform cardiologists in arrhythmia detection.
 Said Awni Hannun, a graduate student and co-lead author of the paper, in a Stanford News article about the work:

 One of the big deals about this work, in my opinion, is not just that we do abnormality detection but that we do it with high accuracy across a large number of different types of abnormalities.
 This is definitely something that you won’t find to this level of accuracy anywhere else.

 Developed over a period of seven months, the researchers trained the algorithm to differentiate between 13 types of arrhythmia using data from a wearable heart monitor produced by the company iRhythm.
 For their final tests, they had a group of cardiologists annotate 300 electrocardiogram (ECG) clips and then used those clips to compare the performance of the algorithm against cardiologists working alone.
 In the end, the algorithm’s diagnoses more closely matched those of the consensus group than the diagnoses of five individual cardiologists.
 Pranav Rajpurkar, a graduate student and co-lead author of the paper, described how it felt to reach this level of performance: